im-open/update-deployment-board/README.md

         # Defaults to using github-actions for the login, regex matching to determine the ref-type and times shown in UTC
       - name: Update deployment board with Defaults
         id: defaults
         continue-on-error: true                                      # Setting to true so the job doesn't fail if updating the board fails.
         uses: im-open/update-deployment-board@v2.0.0                 # You may also reference just the major or major.minor version
         with:
           workflow-actor: ${{ github.actor }}                        # This will add the user who kicked off the workflow to the deployment payload
           token: ${{ secrets.GITHUB_TOKEN }}                         # If a different token is used, update github-login with the corresponding account
           environment: 'QA'
-          project-slug: ${{ github.repository }}                 # Expects [org|owner]/[repo name]
           ref: ${{ github.event.inputs.branchTagOrSha }}
           deploy-status: ${{ steps.deploy-to-qa.outcome }}           # outcome is the result of the step before continue-on-error is applied, i.e. [error|failure|success]
-          deployment-message: ${{ steps.deploy-to-qa.outcome }}  # information that may add supporting information to the status/result
+          deployment-description: ${{ steps.deploy-to-qa.outcome }}  # information that may add supporting information to the status/result
-          entities: '["tech-hub-git-hub-deployments-experiment"]'
+          entity: deployments-experiment
           instance: ${{ inputs.instance }}
           workflow-run-url: '${{ github.server_url }}/${{ github.repository }}/actions/runs/${{ github.run_id }}'
-          #workflow-task: 'workflowdeploy'                        # defaults to workflowdeploy

       - name: Now Fail the job if the deploy step failed
         if: steps.deploy-to-qa.outcome == 'failure'